 As an inclusive, welcoming, LGBTQ+ wedding photographer, I want my clients to know that ALL are welcome here, no matter their sexual orientation, upbringing, or religion.
 Being an LGBTQ vendor or LGBTQ+ friendly photographer, however is more than simply saying it, or writing on your website that you’re an ally.
 So, why is it important to know if your wedding vendors are LGBTQ+ friendly?

 If this is your first time on my elopement & wedding photography site, welcome!
 I offer candid, vibrant couples’ photography with a twist, using innovative techniques and tools.
 I capture celebrations everywhere from backyards in New York, to destination weddings in Hawaii, to secret elopements in the U.S. Virgin Islands.
-But ever since I started photographing LGBTQ+ couples–which was basically once I started photographing couples–it came to my attention that photographing all was unfortunately more of the exception than the rule.
+You can click here to inquire about my photography services.
+Ever since I started photographing LGBTQ+ couples–which was basically once I started photographing couples–it came to my attention that photographing all was unfortunately more of the exception than the rule.

 Even in 2021 in the USA, if you’re having a wedding it’s important to know where your wedding vendors stand—especially your photographer.
 The images and memories from your wedding are all you have (aside from your love, of course!!), so your wedding photos should accurately represent you, your partner(s), and your love.
 For other vendors, knowing that your venue, planner, florist, and anyone else involved will not just “tolerate” but welcome and publish photos of LGBT couples is important, because if you’re not their first priority, then what are you paying for?